outis64/smartboard-unlocker/README.md

 # smartboard unlocker
- just shutdown the program and restart explorer.
-Only education purpose .d
+ just closes the program and restarts the explorer.
+For educational purposes only.